 More importantly, those 140 scientists at Asilomar came from only a handful of Western countries.
 Now, among researchers from other non-Western countries, China will also be at the table.
 And nobody is sure if the country that is spending large sums to become a world leader in biomedical science will be agree to rules set by Westerners.

 In 2013, according to China’s National Bureau of Statistics, the state invested more than $190 billion on scientific research and development.
 “These days, if you pick up a biology journal, the list of authors invariably contains one or many Chinese names and often many of them are leading authors,” Nobel laureate Peter Agre said at a session in Lindau on the rise of science in the developing world.

 “I don’t think China wants to take a moratorium.
 People are saying they can’t stop the train of mainland Chinese genetics because it’s going too fast,” Huso Yi, the director of research at the Chinese University of Hong Kong Center for Bioethics told the New York Times.
-Inside China, there are people who are opposed to international standards, citing cultural differences.

 In 2014, Quartz reported about a Shenzen-based company that is mapping the genes of math geniuses in the hope of screening embryos to pick the smartest one.
 Traits such as intelligence are heritable, but their genetic basis is known to be quite complex.
 The company doesn’t do any genetic engineering, but if it’s successful in understanding the complexity of the genes involved and has a technology to engineer the embryo then there would be great temptation to use it.

 “Confucian thinking says that someone becomes a person after they are born.
 That is different from the United States or other countries with a Christian influence, where because of religion they may feel research on embryos is not ok,” Deng Rui, a medical ethicist at Shanxi Medical University, told the New York Times.